-staff will do all they can to: staff will avoid: Reprimand in private wherever possible - it secures a more positive response Remain calm and listen Use first names Allow time and space to a student who may be exhibiting an angry response Praise the student where they are demonstrating that they are taking responsibility for their action Be fair and consistent Use the minimum sanction to achieve the desired outcome Re-integrate the student to class Seek closure - ensure the student always knows that they have a fresh start and show how relationships can be re-built Get support from a trusted colleague (New Face) or take the student to a new location where they feel safe (New Space) Public confrontation wherever possible Humiliation Over-punishing Any blanket punishments Jumping to conclusions Overreacting
+...staff will do all they can to: ...staff will avoid: Reprimand in private wherever Public confrontation wherever possible possible - it secures a more positive Humiliation response Over-punishing Remain calm and listen Any blanket punishments Use first names Jumping to conclusions Allow time and space to a student who Overreacting may be exhibiting an angry response Praise the student where they are demonstrating that they are taking responsibility for their action Be fair and consistent Use the minimum sanction to achieve the desired outcome Re-integrate the student to class Seek closure - ensure the student always knows that they have a fresh start and show how relationships can be re-built Get support from a trusted colleague (New Face) or take the student to a new location where they feel safe (New Space)

-6. Consequence System
+7. Consequence System

 The 'Consequence System' is designed to give students choices.
-It's principle role is to support learning by tackling and dealing with low level disruptive behaviour, i.e. behaviour that undermines the students own learning or that of others.
+Its principle role is to support learning by tackling and dealing with low level disruptive behaviour, i.e. behaviour that undermines the students own learning or that of others.
 If unchecked this sort of behaviour disrupts learning and undermines the authority of the teacher.
 'Consequences' is not a replacement of classroom management techniques and will not compensate for poor teaching and unstructured lessons.